SangyunT/Movie_Analysis/README.md

 ## Methods

-Collectively, we decide to apply some filters to focus on a subset of the dataset gathered for the purpose of this project.
+Collectively, we want to apply some filters to focus on a subset of the dataset gathered for the purpose of this project.
+First, we decide to analyze from the movies that were **released between 2010 and 2018**, because we want to apply the same range of release dates across all databases.
+We also merge different databases together by completing an **inner join**.
+Therefore, we focus on movies that are present in both databases.